Lamar Jackson Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- Jackson recorded 169 passing yards in one matchup against the Rams, 52.5 yards below his over/under for Sunday.
+- In one matchup against the Rams, Jackson threw for 169 passing yards, 29.5 yards fewer than his over/under for Sunday.

-- Jackson threw multiple touchdown passes in that game against the Rams.
+- Jackson threw multiple touchdown passes in that contest against the Rams.

-- The Rams have the NFL's 25th-ranked pass defense this season, giving up 262.6 yards per game through the air.
+- The 262.6 passing yards the Rams give up per game makes them the NFL's 25th-ranked pass defense this season.

-- The Rams have surrendered 15 touchdowns through the air (1.0 per game).
-They are second in the NFL in that category.
+- The Rams have allowed 15 passing TDs this year (1.0 per game), ranking them second among NFL defenses.

 Recent Performances